 A neck spasm occurs when the muscles in a person’s neck contract involuntarily.
-Neck spasms can be very painful and may cause headaches or dizziness.
-Fortunately, a person can usually treat a neck spasm with exercise and home remedies.
+A person may be able to treat symptoms of a neck spasm with exercise and home remedies.

 A neck spasm caused by the sudden tightening of the neck muscles may cause:

 - increased pain when moving the neck and shoulders

 - a headache

 - dizziness or tingling in the base of the neck

 Dizziness or tingling in the base back of the neck may occur if neck muscles pull on the scalp when they spasm.